flutter-tizen/flutter-tizen/doc/develop-plugin.md

 ### Implementation language

-- C/C++ (based on platform channels)
-- C# (based on platform channels)
+- C++ or C# (based on platform channels)
 - Dart (based on Dart FFI)

-Typical Flutter plugins are written in their platform native languages, such as Java on Android and C/C++ on Tizen.
-However, some Windows plugins such as [`path_provider_windows`](https://github.com/flutter/plugins/tree/master/packages/path_provider/path_provider_windows) and Tizen plugins such as [`url_launcher_tizen`](https://github.com/flutter-tizen/plugins/tree/master/packages/url_launcher) are written in pure Dart using [Dart FFI](https://dart.dev/guides/libraries/c-interop) without any native code.
+Typical Flutter plugins are written in their platform native languages, such as Java on Android and C++ on Tizen.
+However, some Windows plugins such as [`path_provider_windows`](https://github.com/flutter/plugins/tree/master/packages/path_provider/path_provider_windows) and Tizen plugins such as [`path_provider_tizen`](https://github.com/flutter-tizen/plugins/tree/master/packages/path_provider) are written in pure Dart using [Dart FFI](https://dart.dev/guides/libraries/c-interop) without any native code.
 To learn more about FFI-based plugins, you might read [Flutter Docs: Binding to native code using dart:ffi](https://flutter.dev/docs/development/platform-integration/c-interop).

-This document only covers native Tizen plugins written in C/C++.
-If you want to learn how to write a native plugin in C#, you might read [Writing a plugin in C#](./develop-plugin-csharp.md).
+This document only covers native Tizen plugins written in C++.
+If you want to learn how to write a native plugin in C#, you might read [Writing a plugin in C#](develop-plugin-csharp.md).

 ### Targeting multiple platforms vs. Tizen only